-For general inquiries about the Parent Advisory Committee (PAC), please contact Trafalgar staff at firstname.lastname@example.org or call 250-352-5591.
-They will put you in touch with members of the PAC.
+For general inquiries about the Parent Advisory Committee (PAC), please email firstname.lastname@example.org.
 You can also join our closed group page on Facebook.

 WHEN does the Trafalgar PAC meet?

-*Please note that due to COVID-19 and the B.C. provincial health guidelines, all PAC meetings will be held via zoom (online) until further notice.
+*Please note that due to COVID-19 and the B.C. provincial health guidelines, PAC meetings may be held via zoom (online).
+Please check the weekly announcements.

-Typically, the PAC meets the second Wednesday of each month at 5:30 PM in the library, however at this time we are meeting online due to COVID-19.
+Typically, the PAC meets the second Tuesday of each month at 5:30 PM in the library; however, we may meet via Zoom.
 All parents are PAC members and are welcome to attend!